divyam96/English-to-Python-Converter/README.md

 ## Data Cleaning

-We will be using this precurated [Dataset](https://drive.google.com/file/d/1rHb0FQ5z5ZpaY2HpyFGY6CeyDG0kTLoO/view?usp=sharing) for training our transformer model.
+We will be using this pre-curated [Dataset](https://drive.google.com/file/d/1rHb0FQ5z5ZpaY2HpyFGY6CeyDG0kTLoO/view?usp=sharing) for training our transformer model.
 The format of the data is as follows:

 ```
 # English Description 1